lsacera/retail_demo/README.md

 	 - in the "postgres datasource" dropdown, select the datasource.
 	 - Click on "Import" button.

- - Do again the same steps to import a second file called "Grafana_Revenues.json"
+ - Go back to the folder created before and do again the same steps to import a second file called "Grafana_Revenues.json"

+The dashboards will not work now; this is normal.

 ## Demo execution
 **Producer**